Terry Wallace (geophysicist): Personal life

 He is a wilderness ultra runner and hiker.
 Wallace is a mineral collector, a hobby fostered by his father from an early age.
 He has visited mining communities and mineral localities across both North and South America, and has written extensively on various aspects of mineralogy for amateurs.
-He is the author of a popular mineral book Collecting Arizona (Lithographie, 2012: ISBN 9780983632313), which chronicles the mineral history of the Copper State.
+He is the author of a popular mineral book Collecting Arizona (2012), which chronicles the mineral history of the Copper State.

-He is married to geophysicist Michelle Hall and has one son and two grandchildren.
+He is married to geophysicist Michelle Hall and has one son and three grandchildren.